krobelus/rate-experiments/README.md

 (1.[^patch-MapleLCMDistChronoBT-keep-locked-clauses] and
 2.[^patch-MapleLCMDistChronoBT]).
 Both patches are arguably rather simple and we do not expect any significant impacts in terms of solver runtime, memory usage or proof size.
-The same methods can be applied easily to other `DRUPMiniSat`-based solvers.
+They can be easily adapted to other `DRUPMiniSat`-based solvers.

 4. Complete and Fast DRAT Proof-Checking
 ========================================